-Equal opportunity to participate in programs of the Illinois Department of Natural Resources (IDNR) and those funded by the U.S. Fish and Wildlife Service and other agencies is available to all individuals regardless of race, sex, national origin, disability, age, religion or other non-merit factors.
+Equal opportunity to participate in programs of the Illinois Department of Natural Resources (IDNR) and those funded by other agencies is available to all individuals regardless of race, sex, national origin, disability, age, religion, or other non-merit factors.
 If you believe you have been discriminated against, contact the funding source's civil rights office and/or the Equal Employment Opportunity Officer, IDNR, One Natural Resources Way, Springfield, Ill.
 62702-1271; 217/785-0067; TTY 217/782-9175.

-FY2022 OSLAD Program Changes
+FY2023 OSLAD Program Changes